jappeace/jappeaceApplication/content/pragmatic-haskell-message-servant.md

 messages :: Message -> Handler [Message]
 ```
 We define a Handler (which is an servant api endpoint).
-To make it work, it requires a message, then it will return a list of messages
+It requires a message, then it will return a list of messages
-within a handler container.
+within a `Handler`.
-We will see shortly that the handler container is special.

 ### Do notation
 ```haskell
 messages message = do
 ```
-The do keyword allows us to code in [do syntax](https://en.wikibooks.org/wiki/Haskell/do_notation).
+The do keyword allows us to code with [do notation](https://en.wikibooks.org/wiki/Haskell/do_notation).
-This allows us to do assignments with `<-` (not assignment, but might as well be.
+This allows us to do assignments with `<-` (not assignment, but close enough).
 This only works when the result container is a [Monad](https://wiki.haskell.org/Monad).
-*How* monads work is a mystery, but usage is simple: Use do syntax.
+*How* monads work is a mystery, but usage is simple: Use do notation.

 ### LiftIO
 ```